smscommunity/sms-guide/_game/shines/sirena/episode5.md

 <img src="/sms-guide/assets/shines/sirena/episode5/slothealthstats.png">

-## Entering the Fight
+#### Entering the Fight
 Optimal Entry
 {% include yt.html id="xURSkskvXWk" %}

 There is a small area you are able to get a ground pound that instantly triggers the elevator as shown in the video.
 <img src="/sms-guide/assets/shines/sirena/episode5/kbgptrigger.png">

-## The Fight
-#### Optimal Fight
+#### The Fight
 {% include yt.html id="Db7NxthMMOY" %}

 The second the fight starts and you gain control of Mario, you notice FoundYourGun do a backflip dive into the center of the arena.
-This is a trick called laugh skip and saves around 2 seconds.
+This is a trick called **laugh skip** and saves ~2 seconds.
 This also makes the hitboxes for the purple buttons much larger (for some reason).

 - Once you take control of Mario, backflip dive into the center of the arena to activate laugh skip.
 - You can optionally ground pound the purple squares to stop the rotation of the roulette wheels to make grabbing the fruit easier.